The h-principle fails for prelegendrians in corank 2 fat distributions: Co-real submanifolds in almost complex manifolds

-The following result will be fundamental in our construction of exotic prelegendrians (\cref{thm:InfinitelyPrelegendrianTorus}) via prelegendrian spinning along a co-real torus.
-In particular, it will allow us to find the required torus: \begin{lemma} Let $(X,J)$ be an almost complex manifold such that $\pi:X\to N$ is a vector bundle over a compact manifold $N$.
+The following result will be fundamental in our construction of exotic prelegendrians (\cref{thm:InfinitelyPrelegendrianTorus}), since it will allow us to find a co-real torus to prelegendrian spin along. \begin{lemma} Let $(X,J)$ be an almost complex manifold such that $\pi:X\to N$ is a vector bundle over a compact manifold $N$.
 Assume that the zero section $0_N\subseteq X$ is co-real.
-Then, \begin{itemize} \item For every connection $\mathrm{Hor}\subseteq TX$ of $X$, then there exists a sufficiently small tubular neighbourhood $U$ of $0_N$ such that $\mathrm{Hor}_{|U}\subseteq TX_{|U}$ is a co-real subbundle. \item Every submanifold $W\subseteq X$ fibred over $N$ is fibred isotopic to a co-real submanifold. \end{itemize} \end{lemma} \begin{proof} The first part is a consequence of the compactness of $N$ and the fact that co-reality is an open condition, since $\mathrm{Hor}_p=T_p N$ for $p \in N\equiv 0_N$.
+Then, \begin{itemize} \item For every connection $\mathrm{Hor}\subseteq TX$ of $X$, then there exists a sufficiently small tubular neighbourhood $U$ of $0_N$ such that $\mathrm{Hor}_{|U}\subseteq TX_{|U}$ is a co-real subbundle. \item Every submanifold $W\subseteq X$ fibered over $N$ is fibered isotopic to a co-real submanifold. \end{itemize} \end{lemma} \begin{proof} The first part is a consequence of the compactness of $N$ and the fact that co-reality is an open condition, since $\mathrm{Hor}_p=T_p N$ for $p \in N\equiv 0_N$.

 For the second part, fix a connection $\mathrm{Hor}$ of $X$ that restricts to a connection of $W$, and consider the dilation $\delta_t:X\rightarrow X$, $t>0$, along the fibre directions.
 It follows from the previous part and \cref{lem:corel+any_is_coreal} that $\delta_t(W)$ is co-real for $t>0$ sufficiently small. \end{proof}